Dragon8029/100-days-of-code/Attempt5.md

 *Feb 16, 2019*

 After a couple days break due to family matters.
 I'm back at it, worked through some more Regex from @freeCodeCamp.
 Almost finished up that section.

+---

+## D10:
+*Feb 17, 2019*

+Finished the Regex section, and have moved onto the debugging section from @freeCodeCamp.

+---